 The French clock

-From the end of the 18th century, artists began to speak out against classical rigidity and the cult of the beautiful ideal, preferring more realistic subjects that were closer to their time.
-This new style, which exalts emotion, sensitivity, imagination and fantasy, is also evident in Romantic clocks.
+From the end of the 18th century, artists rose up against classical rigidity and the cult of ideal beauty, expressing their preference for more realistic subjects, closer to their time.
+This new style, exalting emotion, sensitivity, imagination, and fantasy, is also evident in Romantic period clocks.

 BRONZE DECORATION

-Under the Restoration, bronze workers took a leading role in the art of clock-making.
-They translated with virtuosity anecdotal scenes, episodes of daily life, gothic architecture and exotic scenes.
+During the Restoration , bronze makers took a prominent place in the art of watchmaking .
+They skillfully depicted anecdotal scenes, episodes from daily life, Gothic architecture and exotic scenes.

 The 1830s marked an evolution in the ornamental grammar of clocks.
 Devoid of figures, they were adorned with more or less antique motifs such as horns of plenty, friezes of palmettes, finely chased garlands framing the gilded bronze movement, or flower baskets, a characteristic motif of the Restoration period.